Steelstone3/Community-Of-Practise/presentations/are_explicit_design_patterns_dead.md

 ## Extending The Examples

-What if the requirements change so that book titles need to be compared but the authors don't.
+What if the requirements change so that book titles need to be sorted acsending and authors decending.

 ### Extended Implicit Pattern Implementation Example